fun4seb/GitNotes/2020 ~ Winter/SOCI244/SOCI244 - Week 7.md

 	- "Killing it"; "Crushing it"
 	- Side-hustles; "passion projects"; "self-made" wealth

-# Discussion Questions: Outdoor Voices
+# Reading Notes: Outdoor Voices

--
+# Reading Notes: Happiness, positive psychology and the program of neoliberal governmentality